Steinhoff scandal leaves ECB with financial issues of its own

-FRANKFURT (Reuters) - The accounting scandal embroiling household goods retailer Steinhoff (SNHG.DE) could place the European Central Bank in a tricky position as one of the embattled firm’s creditors.
+FRANKFURT, Dec 7 (Reuters) - The accounting scandal embroiling household goods retailer Steinhoff could place the European Central Bank in a tricky position as one of the embattled firm’s creditors.

 The South African group, owner of chains around the world including Britain’s Poundland, revealed “accounting irregularities” on Wednesday and parted ways with its chief executive, sending its shares and bonds into a tailspin.

-The ECB bought Steinhoff’s bond last summer, as part of its stimulus program.
+The ECB bought Steinhoff’s bond last summer, as part of its stimulus programme.

-“In this program, the risk of a business is transferred from the private to the public sector,” said Helmut Siekmann, a law professor at Frankfurt’s Goethe University.
+“In this programme, the risk of a business is transferred from the private to the public sector,” said Helmut Siekmann, a law professor at Frankfurt’s Goethe University.

 “This case shows the risk is too high in comparison to the benefits.”